gotify/server/CONTRIBUTING.md

 After the bug is confirmed, please file a new or comment under the existing issue describing the bug and indicate whether you want to sumbit the fix yourself.

-If you want to sumbit a fix to an already confimed issue, please indicate that you wish to submit a PR in a comment before starting your work.
+If you want to submit a fix to an already confirmed issue, please indicate that you wish to submit a PR in a comment before starting your work.

 ### Community Contribution Projects